creambun/seeking-pi/README.md

 ![Python iterations](03.png)

-You can find the source code at my GitHub page:
+You can find this source code at my GitHub page at <a href="https://github.com/creambun/seeking-pi/blob/master/iterations.py">https://github.com/creambun/seeking-pi/blob/master/iterations.py</a>